skx/linux-security-modules/README.md

    * This builds upon the previous module.

-## Linux Compatibility & Compilation
+## Compilation

-The code has been tested upon kernels as recent as 5.4.22.

 Copy the contents of `security/` into your local Kernel-tree, and run `make menuconfig` to enable the appropriate options.

-**NOTE**: Over time the two files `security/Kconfig` & `security/Makefile` might need resyncing with the base versions installed with the Linux source-tree, you can look for mentions of `CAN_EXEC`, `HASH_CHECK`, & `WHITELIST` to see what I've done to add the modules.
+Further notes are available within the appropriate module subdirectories.

-For a Debian GNU/Linux host, building a recent kernel, these are the dependencies you'll need to install:
+For a Debian GNU/Linux host, these are the kernel build-dependencies you'll need to install, if they're not already present:

       # apt-get install flex bison bc libelf-dev libssl-dev \
                         build-essential make libncurses5-dev \
                         git-core

+### Tracking Kernel Changes

+As new kernels are released it is possible the two files `security/Kconfig` & `security/Makefile` might need resyncing with the base versions installed with the Linux source-tree.

+You should be able to update them just by running `diff` and copying any lines referring to the modules `CAN_EXEC`, `HASH_CHECK`, & `WHITELIST` into place.